 What information to include in a request for waiver

 A request for waiver of a No Further Stay condition must be made in writing.
 There is no official form that must be used for requesting a waiver.
 However, any office of the department in Australia can provide you with a form that you can use to make a request and contains information to assist you.

 As well as your written reasons for requesting waiver you should provide the following information and photocopies of documents:

 - a photocopy of the personal particulars page of your passport

 - a photocopy of the page of your passport showing the Australian entry stamp

 - documentary evidence to support your reasons for requesting waiver, for example, medical evidence.

 Providing as much information as you can with your request will help to speed up the assessment process.
 Once received, we will not usually make any further contact with you for additional information.
 It is important therefore that you provide all the information and evidence to support your claims when you make your request.

 Where to send a request for waiver

-If you live in the Australian Capital Territory, New South Wales and Victoria post your request for waiver to:
+If you are located in the Australian Capital Territory, New South Wales or Queensland and do not have access to email, post your request for waiver to: